martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 Conflicts also arise when alternative service information is retained as any retained state might disagree with what is currently deployed.
-This design avoids this contention by having the entire service resolution process occur almost entirely to the DNS.
+This design avoids this contention by delegating the service resolution process almost entirely to the DNS.

 This design provides clients with a prompt to discover a new service endpoint.